How to Remove Background from GIF — Step-by-Step Guide

 Once uploaded, the AI starts working immediately — no need to click a separate "Start" button or configure settings.
 It detects the frame count, frame rate, and background type on its own, and selects the best processing mode automatically.

 For most GIFs — product demos, stickers, memes, simple animations — the default mode handles everything perfectly.
 The AI uses a combination of semantic segmentation (understanding what the subject is) and edge detection (finding the precise boundary between subject and background) on every individual frame.
-It does not simply delete a range of color values — the way a basic color-key filter would remove bg from gif by replacing one hex code with transparency.
+It does not simply delete a range of color values — the way a basic color-key filter would remove a background by replacing one hex code with transparency.
 It understands context, not just pixels.
 This is what allows it to remove the background on a GIF with clean edges, even when the background is not a single flat color.

 Processing typically takes 15 to 60 seconds depending on the length and complexity of your GIF.
 Shorter, simpler GIFs with high-contrast backgrounds finish the fastest.